GLOBAL MARKETS-Stocks up on U.S. bank hopes, dollar and yields slip

 The dollar wallowed around five-week lows against a currency

-to gain 1 percent for the week.
-The dollar was steady against
+the week, while the dollar was steady against the yen at 114.75

 The dollar index had scaled 14-year peaks this month, on